Material Variances - Overview

 Therefore to enable derivation of data that would be useful, material cost variance is analysed further into its constituent parts.

-Material Cost Variance as a Synthesis of its Constituent Variances|
+Material Cost Variance - Synthesis of Constituent Variances

-All the variances involving materials which are collectively called "Material variances" and their inter relationships are depicted in the illustration below:
+All the variances involving materials which are collectively called Material variances and their inter relationships are depicted in the illustration below:

-This can be understood as the "Material Cost Variance" broken down into its constituent parts and the constituent parts further broken down wherever possible.
+This can be understood as Material Cost Variance being broken down into its constituent parts and the constituent parts being further broken down wherever possible.

 Inter-relationshipsThe inter-relationships as can be interpreted from the above illustration are